Study in the UK

 Notes for students arriving without a visa

-Students who do not require a visa to visit the UK can enter the UK through electronic passport gates (eGates) if they have a valid electronic chip in their passport.
-Alternatively, they will speak to a border officer who will give them a Standard Visitor stamp in their passport.
-The officer may ask the student about their plans, so the student should explain their intention to study and have the course confirmation letter to show as evidence.
+All other students will speak to a border officer who may give them a Standard Visitor stamp in their passport.
+The officer may ask the student about their plans, so the student should explain their intention to study and have the course confirmation letter to show as well as evidence of the money they have to pay for the course.

 Students who need to apply for a visa

-Students from any country not on the above list will need to apply for a Standard Visitor Visa before travelling to the UK.
+Students from any country not on the above list will need to apply for a Standard Visitor Visa before travelling to the UK, which allows study for up to six months.

 Key facts: Standard Visitor visa